xcp-ng/xcp-ng-org/docs/mirrors.md

 ```

 Note: if you fear that someone altered this document as part of a sophisticated attack,
-you can also check that the fingerprint stored in our github repository is the same:
+you can also check that the fingerprint stored in our GitHub repository is the same:
 <https://github.com/xcp-ng/xcp-ng-release/blob/master/RPM-GPG-KEY-xcpng-info.txt>
 (and in case you think someone might have altered the above link, check that the repository does actually belong to the XCP-ng project).